toddeTV/gltf-type-toolkit/README.md

 ## Binary scripts

-Right now only one script is supplied by the package:
+In addition to the commands in the `scripts` section of the `package.json`, this plugin also provides binary scripts.

+Run them by adding this plugin to your project, be sure to have the dependencies installed and then add `npx` or `pnpx` before the commands.

 ### `gltf-codegen [DIR]`

 This script generates types and runtime code for all models found in `DIR` and sub-directories. `DIR` defaults to the current directory.

 Run `gltf-codegen --help` for more options and details.